New Circles Community Services

 About New Circles Community Services:

 Founded in 2005, New Circles Community Services (New Circles) aims to meet the basic needs of those living in poverty by providing clothing to Toronto residents.
-The charity reports that one in five people in Toronto lives in poverty.
 When clients visit New Circles to access free clothing, they are also directed to relevant social assistance programs offered by the charity or by other community groups.

-The charity also supports newcomers to Canada in need of housing, childcare, employment, or social assistance.
+The charity’s Newcomer Settlement Program supports newcomers to Canada in need of housing, childcare, employment, or social assistance.
 It provides case workers to meet with newcomers and make appropriate referrals to other agencies or New Circles employment programs.
-In F2021, the charity states that it provided 25 workshops and collaborated with 100 community partners to support 300 Afghani refugees.
+In F2022, the charity helped 1,156 people through this program.

 My anchor